 In this paper, we have explained several major existing adaptation frameworks for DNN speech synthesis and showed one generalized speaker-adaptive transformation.
 Further, we have factorized the proposed transformation on the basic of scaling and bias codes and investigated its variants such as bottleneck.

-From objective and subjective experiments, we showed that the proposed methods, specifically ones using both the scaling and bias codes and its bottleneck variant in the linear setting, can reduce acoustic errors and improve subjective speaker similarity in adaptation to unseen speakers .
+From objective and subjective experiments, we showed that the proposed method, specifically the ones using both the scaling and bias codes in the linear setting, can reduce acoustic errors and improve subjective speaker similarity in the adaptation of unseen speakers .
 Moreover, our results clearly indicate that there are still large gaps between vocoded speech and synthetic speech in terms of speaker similarity and this clearly indicates that there is room for improving multi-speaker modeling and speaker adaptation.